FroCode/AWS-ETL/README.md

 The data upload and initial processing are functioning correctly.
 However, there are still tasks under development:

 1. Data Analysis: Detailed analysis of the data is in the planning stages.
+2. Lambda function for Increamental Load
-2. Dashboard Development: A Power BI dashboard is currently under development to visualize and interact with the dataset.
+3. Dashboard Development: A Power BI dashboard is currently under development to visualize and interact with the dataset.